 When criminals fraudulently claim benefits in someone else’s name, we must investigate and confirm fraud before we can update the IRS.

-Nationwide fraud attack may impact victims’ 2020 tax filings
+Nationwide fraud attack may impact victim tax filings

-In 2020, an international crime ring used previously stolen personal information to fraudulently claim unemployment benefits in states across the country.
+In 2020 and 2021, an international crime ring used previously stolen personal information to fraudulently claim unemployment benefits in states across the country.

 If criminals used your previously stolen personal information to get benefits in your name, you could get a 1099-G for the benefits they stole.